-The GAO’s decision in GAO Protest of LOGMET LLC, B-407061 (Oct.
+The GAO’s decision in LOGMET LLC, B-407061 (Oct.
 17, 2012), involved an Air Force procurement for logistics material control activity, or LMCA, serves at Kirtland Air Force Base, New Mexico.
 The solicitation included two award factors: past performance and price.
 (Side note: purely from my own recent experience, these types of “past performance and price only” solicitations appear to becoming more common).

 With respect to the past performance factor, the solicitation instructed offerors to provide up to five references, with up to five pages on each reference, of contracts performed in the previous three years demonstrating relevant past performance.
 The solicitation cautioned offerors to provide sufficient information to allow the Air Force to conduct a meaningful past performance evaluation.

 LOGMET LLC submitted a proposal, including three past performance references.
 For each reference, LOGMET provided a description consisting of a single paragraph, approximately one-half of a page in each case.